BluBloos/Portable-Programming-Language/README.txt

 to produce software, hassle-free, for any target platform.

 This language takes inspiration from many other programming languages.
 To list them all would be much too exhaustive.
-Notable mentions would be C/C++, Jai, and Odin.
+Notable mentions are C/C++, Jai, and Odin.

 Nota Bene
 =========